drjekyllthemes/themes/QUICKREF.md

   jekyll serve [options]

 Options:
   -B, --detach         Run the server in the background (detach) -P, --port [PORT]    Port to listen on
   -H, --host [HOST]    Host to bind to
   -b, --baseurl [URL]  Base URL

+Build Options:
-  --skip-initial-build  Skips the initial site build which occurs before the server is plus all all build options (see build command)
+      --skip-initial-build  Skips the initial site build which occurs before the server is -w, --[no-]watch     Watch for changes and rebuild --force_polling  Force watch to use polling

+  plus all build options (see build command)
 ```